Free workshops and public talks ▸ Public talks

 The talks are open to the public.
 They are held at the University of Vienna.
 Attendance is free of charge and there is no need to register in advance.

-Anyone who is interested in hearing more about the cognitive-emotional barriers involved in understanding written texts and how these are situation within the concepts of KC and RR is very welcome.
-This includes teachers, researchers and students from fields dealing with language and communication in all its dimensions; those investigating social inclusion and social cohesion; staff at government departments; administrative personell and decision makers.
+Anyone who is interested in hearing more about the cognitive-emotional barriers involved in understanding written texts and how these are situated within the concepts of Kindness Communication and Relational Reading is very welcome.
+This includes teachers, researchers and students from fields dealing with language and communication in all its dimensions; those investigating social inclusion and social cohesion; staff at government departments; administrative personel and decision-makers.

 We are planning to hold more talks in 2026.